aws-observability/aws-o11y-recipes/docs/recipes/eks-observability-accelerator.md

 Deploying the Terraform module involves the below steps:

-* Plan: Terraform plan creates an execution plan and previews the infrastructure changes.
+* **Plan**: Terraform plan creates an execution plan and previews the infrastructure changes.
-* Apply: Terraform executes the plan’s action and modifies the environment.
+* **Apply**: Terraform executes the plan’s action and modifies the environment.

 Next, configure the environment either by creating the variables file or setting up the environment variables.